qe-collaborative-services/1115-hub/src/service/fhir-server-prime/README.md

      Spring Boot, a framework for building Java applications, with Maven, allowing you to run your Spring Boot application during the Maven build process.

-3. **`-Dspring-boot.run.arguments="--server.port=8080 --server.host=localhost"`**:
-   - This is a system property passed to Maven using the `-D` flag.
-It specifies the arguments to be passed to the Spring Boot application during execution.
-     In this case, `--server.port=8080` sets the port on which the embedded server will listen for incoming connections to `8080`, and `--server.host=localhost` sets the host or IP address on which the embedded server will bind to `localhost`, meaning it will only accept connections originating from the same machine.

 # Test the endpoints